Geri T. Gutierrez: Career

-As a businesswoman, in 1971, Gutierrez started Carltom Enterprises, a construction business with her husband and her brother-in-law.
+In 1971, Gutierrez started Carltom Enterprises, a construction business, with her husband and her brother-in-law.

-Gutierrez is an administrator of the estate of Jose Martinez Torres, her grandfather.

-In November 1994, when Carl Gutierrez won the election as the Governor of Guam, Gutierrez became the First Lady of Guam.
-Gutierrez served as First Lady of Guam on January 2, 1995, until January 6, 2003.
+In November 1994, when her husband Carl Gutierrez won election to be the Governor of Guam, Gutierrez became the First Lady of Guam.
+She served as First Lady of Guam from January 2, 1995, until January 6, 2003.

 Gutierrez is a member of Guam's family violence task force.
 In October 1997, while Guam celebrated Family Violence Awareness Month, at the national level, Gutierrez represented Guam in Washington, D.C.

-In 2000, A group of supporters of Governor Carl T.C.
-Gutierrez, including Republicans, want Gutierrez to be the next Governor of Guam.
-Women of the Democratic Party, which believes that the time has come for a woman to be Guam’s next Governor.
+In 2000, a group of supporters of Governor Carl T.C.
+Gutierrez wanted Gutierrez to run to be the next Governor of Guam.

 Personal life

 Gutierrez' husband is Carl Gutierrez.
 They have three children, Carla, Tommy, and Hannah.

-Gutierrez' god children are Dr. Jim Flores and Joleen Respicio.
+Gutierrez' godchildren are Jim Flores and Joleen Respicio.